STAND. COM. REP. NO. 21

 RE: H.B.
 No. 567

 State of Hawaii

-Your Committees on Housing and Education, to which was referred S.B.
-No. 114 entitled:
+Your Committee on Labor & Tourism, to which was referred H.B.
+No. 567 entitled:

-As affirmed by the records of votes of the members of your Committees on Housing and Education that are attached to this report, your Committees are in accord with the intent and purpose of S.B.
-No. 114 and recommend that it pass Second Reading and be referred to your Committee on Ways and Means.
+As affirmed by the record of votes of the members of your Committee on Labor & Tourism that is attached to this report, your Committee is in accord with the intent and purpose of H.B.
+No. 567, as amended herein, and recommends that it pass Second Reading in the form attached hereto as H.B.
+No. 567, H.D.
+1, and be referred to your Committee on Judiciary & Hawaiian Affairs.

 Respectfully submitted on behalf of the members of the Committee on Labor & Tourism,

 RICHARD H.K.
 ONISHI, Chair